Why Major in English with a Concentration in Journalism?

 Why Choose Eastern?

-- Their sense of justice: Graduates have developed the tools and sensitivity to be a voice for the voiceless, often bringing to light events and issues that demand action.
+- Sense of justice: Graduates have developed the tools and sensitivity to be a voice for the voiceless, often bringing to light events and issues that demand action.

-- Our journalists make change one word, one concept, one story at a time.
+- Community of difference-makers: Our journalists make change one word, one concept, one story at a time.